AdobeDocs/pass.en/help/authentication/escalation-procedures.md

 ## Introduction {#introduction}

-This document describes the support procedures for major incidents(**SEVERITY 1** level) affecting Adobe Pass authentication, Adobe Pass Concurrency Monitoring and its partners.
+This document describes the support procedures for major incidents(**SEVERITY 1** level) affecting Adobe Pass Authentication, Adobe Pass Concurrency Monitoring and its partners.

 ## Definition of a SEVERITY 1 Level Incident {#definition-of-a-severity-1-level-incident}